 4. How to claim and complain

-Your documents and certificates must give details of where and how you claim – with full contact numbers, addresses and emails.
+Your documents must give details of where and how you claim – with full contact numbers, addresses and emails.
 Your broker should explain the claims process in detail.
 They must also know where to find the contact details of complaints officers and any Ombuds.

 5. Receipts for cash payments